MixBooze

 2️⃣ Shaker Combat

-• Combine gin, lemon, syrup in mixing tin
+• Combine gin, lemon, syrup in Shaker

 • Add ice older than your Twitter account